Unearth the heritage and history of the U.S. government

 As students mature and prepare to contribute to our world, we also want to equip them with a practical understanding of how an economy functions and the part they play.
 Thinkwell's acclaimed online program, along with the Biblically based text, Money, Possessions and Eternity, and the delightful "economic romance," The Invisible Heart, combine to offer a balanced view of topics from basic economic theory to trade practices and more.

-We created Core 400 to help your students have a working knowledge of the United States government, a Constitutional Federated Republic (not a democracy).
+We created this program to help your students have a working knowledge of the United States government, a Constitutional Federated Republic (not a democracy).
 We want them to better understand their country and its history, to know their rights and duties as citizens and to comprehend that economics is about more than money.

 As they encounter a broad picture of American politics and economic practices, students will learn some uncomfortable truths.
 We look at the history of what our government has done, both good and bad.
 As students ponder foundational issues, we present different sides, enabling them to see beyond surface rhetoric and think for themselves.